Limerick City and County Council has approved a €1.73 billion budget for 2026 at a meeting in Dooradoyle today.

 The Revenue Budget for 2026 has a total expected expenditure of €940.5 million.

-The majority of the budget will go to the Housing Assistance Payment (HAP) Shared Services, which is run by Limerick on behalf of all 31 local authorities.
+The Housing Assistance Payment (HAP) Shared Services, which Limerick runs on behalf of all 31 local authorities, will receive the majority of the budget.

 The remaining €300.7 million will help fund day-to-day services for the people of Limerick.